 Software Requests need to consider that the end-to-end process should be easy for end users and be automated where possible to shorten time to value.
 End users want their software ASAP – and if your process is overly engineered or overly complicated, it will not be followed.
 That creates risk because you will then have end users taking the path of least resistance – in other words, utilizing corporate credit cards or following up directly with their buddy in Procurement to circumvent the process.

-Similar to the Identifying Need phase, we will utilize a Software Catalog in the Submit Request phase.
+Similar to the Identifying Need phase in the software asset lifecycle, we will utilize a Software Catalog in the Submit Request phase.
 This takes a lot of guesswork out of the equation.
 End users will be required to select from a standardized listing of software instead of coming up with their own ideas.
 This can also be a method to standardize and correct end-user behavior.
 If a non-standard request (i.e. not in the Software Catalog) is input into the process, this should trigger a review by an Asset Acquisition Committee.
-This is usually a group of cross functional participants who will help evaluate the request – IT Security, IT Infrastructure or Architecture Management, Service Desk or Helpdesk, and the SAM Lead, among others.
+This is usually a group of cross functional participants who will help evaluate the request – IT Security, IT Infrastructure or Architecture Management, Service Desk or Helpdesk, and the software asset management Lead, among others.
 If the non-standard request does not pass evaluation from any of these groups, it is denied, and the end user is re-directed back to the Software Catalog to choose from one of the pre-approved options.
 Again- you want to ensure that the entire process is quick and easy for the end user, otherwise if their non-standard request is declined the will find an alternative method of procurement.

-So to facilitate an effective Request process, you will need automation, cooperation from other areas of the business, and a Software Catalog that aids in categorizing end user requests.
+So to facilitate an effective Request process in the software asset lifecycle, you will need automation, cooperation from other areas of the business, and a Software Catalog that aids in categorizing end user requests.
 But how will you ensure that end users will utilize this option in the first place?
 Via Policy Management.
 As much as possible you should remove alternate options to your Software Request process – for example, shutting down an IT to IT request portal, not approving reimbursements for software purchases on corporate credit cards, blocking user access to software purchasing websites provided by the publishers.
 End users also need to be aware of what constitutes acceptable behavior when requesting software, why this is so important, and what the potential consequences are if they do not conform to the policy.
 In this way you will provide an efficient and smooth process, eliminate potentially risky alternatives, and support governance of acceptable behavior.

 We also discussed automation in the previous lifecycle phase.
 A final critical aspect of Submitting a Request should be the check if there is an actual need to proceed to the Procure License phase at all.
 At minimum, requests for software should be reviewed manually by the SAM Team to check if there are spare licenses to utilize.
 If there ARE spare licenses, the request should go directly into provisioning, or installing the software for the end user.
 What is the cheapest type of software for your organization?
 The kind where you don’t have to purchase a new license and can optimize your investment on already existing licenses.
 In an ideal scenario, this check for spare licenses should be automatically integrated between your Service Management/Request system and your ITAM repository.